 - Reset your iPhone to factory settings

-Why is LTE not working on my iPhone?
+Why is the physical SIM not working on my iPhone?

 1. Restart your device

 Let’s start with the simplest of steps.
 Before doing anything else, power off your device, and power it on again.
-This usually resolves the problem.
+This usually fixes mobile network issues.
 Also, make sure that you are in an area that has good network coverage.
+In addition, have in mind that you can only use eSIM or a physical SIM for one registered number.

-If the issue persists, make sure to move to the next step and try with the Airplane mode.
+If the issue persists, make sure to move to the next step and try Airplane mode.

 2. Enable and disable Airplane mode